GicheruBenjamin/PyJson/Readme.md

 3. In update.py the files created are read and the data is updated.
 In data.json age is changed to 31.
 4. In delete.py the car.json created is read and the data is deleted.

+## Guide
+In order to see changes happening for each operation please run the code in the following order. create.py, read.py, update.py, delete.py.